justgage/gentlebirth/_pages/women-s-services.md

 ---
 title: Women's Services
-date: 2017-06-20 00:09:24 -06:00
-permalink: womens-services
+permalink: "/women-s-services"
-layout: 'page'
+layout: page
 ---

 ## Gynecology and Well woman

-Because of our commitment to the concept of respectful holistic care, we offer many necessary women's health services such as yearly exams, premarital and pre-pregnancy counseling, contraception options, menopause and hormone balancing.
+Because of our commitment to the concept of respectful holistic care, we offer many necessary women’s health services such as yearly exams, premarital and pre-pregnancy counseling, contraception options, menopause and hormone balancing.

 ## Menopause, Perimenopause, and Hormone Balancing